First-principles systems builder

 A wood processing company needed to track trucks leaving their premises and capture load weights automatically.
 I built custom ERP modules integrating PDA devices, industrial weighing scales, and real-time data pipelines.
 I wasn't just writing database queries—I was solving how to make factory floor operations visible to business systems.

 At Nokia Siemens Networks, I built a personnel safety system for cell tower technicians using cellular triangulation before GPS was ubiquitous in mobile devices.
+If a technician didn't physically move within a specified time window, the system escalated automatically.
+This was real distributed systems work—sensor data, time-series analysis, event-driven alerting.

 At Dell Technologies, I pioneered server-side JavaScript rendering in 2013—years before React SSR became standard practice.